 A volume in the series: Research in Mathematics Education.
 Editor(s): Denisse R Thompson, University of South Florida.
 Mary Ann Huntley, Cornell University.
 Christine Suurtamm, University of Ottawa.

 Preface.
 Questions Facing Mathematics Teacher Education: An Introduction to the Volume, Christine Suurtamm, Mary Ann Huntley, Denisse R. Thompson.
 The Crosscurrents of Swedish Mathematics Teacher Education, Iben Maj Christiansen, Anette de Ron, Andreas Ebbelind, Susanne Engström, Susanne Frisk, Cecilia Kilhamn, Veronica Jatko Kraft, Yvonne Liljekvist, Mathias Norqvist, Rimma Nyman, Lisa Österling, Hanna Palmér, Anna Pansell, Astrid Pettersson, Kerstin Pettersson, Inger Ridderlind, Christina Skodras, Kicki Skog, Lovisa Sumpter.
 Teacher Training in Mathematics in France, Nadine Grapin, Nathalie Sayac.
 Mathematics Teacher Education in Malawi, Everton Lacerda Jacinto, Mercy Kazima, Arne Jakobsen, Raymond Bjuland.
 Mathematics Teacher Education in Singapore, Eng Guan Tay, Berinderjeet Kaur.
 Mathematics Teacher Education in Aotearoa New Zealand, Glenda Anthony, Raewyn Eden.
 Education of Teachers who Teach Mathematics in Brazil, Celi Espasandin Lopes, Adair Mendes Nacarato.
 Mathematics Teacher Education in the United States with a Focus on Innovations in Recruitment and Equitable Instructional Practices, Amy Roth McDuffie, Tariq Akmal, Mary Q. Foote.
 Mathematics Teacher Education in Canada: Emerging Possibilities in Engaging with Indigenous Perspectives, Florence Glanfield, Christopher Charles.
 Reflections on Commonalities and Challenges in Mathematics Teacher Education Across Eight Countries, Mary Ann Huntley, Denisse R. Thompson, Christine Suurtamm.
-About the Editors.
-About the Contributors.
+Biographies.

 - EDU029010 - EDUCATION: TEACHING METHODS & MATERIALS: Mathematics